 DR ELENA KISELEVA / SCIENCE PHOTO LIBRARY DR ELENA KISELEVA / SCIENCE PHOTO LIBRARY

 Yolk granules.
 Coloured scanning electron micrograph (SEM) of yolk granules (green) in an extract of cytoplasm taken from a frog (Xenopus sp.) oocyte (egg).
 Yolk granules are storage bodies for a type of lipoprotein called vitellin, which nourishes the embryo during the first stages of development.
-The pink structures are endoplasmic reticulum (ER) vesicles.
+The blue structures are endoplasmic reticulum (ER) vesicles.
 The ER is a membrane-bound cell organelle that is the site of lipid synthesis and the production of membrane- bound proteins.

 Model release not required.
 Property release not required.